Viral Hepatitis

 Hepatitis C

-UCSF offers the most advanced diagnostic and treatment options for patients with all forms of viral hepatitis.
-Our approach depends on the type and severity of the disease.
 Hepatitis A usually resolves on its own, so we help patients manage their symptoms and avoid spreading the infection.
 We treat chronic cases of hepatitis B or C with the latest medication therapies.

-Chronic hepatitis infections can lead to severe liver damage or failure if patients don't respond to treatment or don't know they have the virus until symptoms of liver disease appear.
-In these cases, a liver transplant may be necessary.
-Our liver transplant program, designated a center of excellence by the U.S. Department of Health and Human Services, is known for outstanding outcomes and for helping pioneer techniques that have made transplants safer and more successful.
-We perform more than 100 transplants each year, and our survival statistics are among the very best in the country.
+Our Liver Transplant Program, designated a center of excellence by the Department of Health and Human Services, is known for outstanding outcomes and for helping pioneer techniques that have made transplants safer and more successful.
+We perform more than 200 transplants each year, and our survival statistics are among the very best in the country.

 Awards & recognition